Most Americans are in debt. Maybe you’re one of them.

-I can help you do that same thing I’ve done to get out of debt and stay debt free for life.
+I can help you do the same thing I’ve done to get out of debt and stay debt free for life.

 It’s not an extraordinarily complicated process, but it does take time and dedication.

 I can show you how to do it in my new “Celebrating Financial Freedom” online course.

 Question: Has debt had any bad effects on your life?
 Did you recognize yourself in any of the bullet points above?